A couple of millennia ago, ancient Rome ruled over much of Europe, Africa, and western Asia.

-The Victrix legion then went on to assist Augustus in his war against the Cantabrians that went on for almost 10 years starting from 29 BC.
-By 19 BC, the Imperial Rome had conquered entire Hispania and the Iberian Peninsula was also now under the Roman rule.
-The legion was then stationed in the freshly conquered contemporary Spain where they stayed for nearly a century.
-During this time, they founded the city of Legio (known as Leon in present day).
+The Victrix then went on to assist Augustus in his war against the Cantabrians that continued for almost 10 years starting in 29 BC.
+By 19 BC, imperial Rome had conquered the whole of Hispania, and the Iberian peninsula was also now under Roman rule.
+The legion was then stationed in freshly conquered contemporary Spain where it stayed for nearly a century.
+During this time, the city of Legio was founded (known as Leon in the present day).

 8. Legio XVIII

-Legio duodevigesima or simply the Eighteenth Legion was also founded in 41 BC, again, by soon-to-be emperor Augustus.
-Historians believed Augustus formed this legion to deal with Sextus Pompeius who was then stationed in Sicily and was one of the last formidable opposition to Augustus’ campaign.
-Pompeius had a slight upper hand in the conflict since his prolonged occupation of Sicily meant he could easily block much of Roman grain supply.
+Historians believe that Augustus formed this legion to deal with Sextus Pompeius who was then stationed in Sicily and was one of the last formidable opposers of Augustus’ campaign.
+Pompeius had a slight upper hand in the conflict since his prolonged occupation of Sicily meant he could easily block much of Rome’s grain supply.

 7. Equestris Legion

-The Equestris Legion were in thick of the action when the Gallic war broke out.
-In fact, they have involved in pretty much each war Caesar declared upon his enemies.
-It was the composure and bravery of Tenth Equestris Legion that brought about the defeat of Helvetii tribes.
-Because of wins on this front, the Romans were able to blockade any of Helvetii from moving into contemporary western France.
+The Equestris Legion was in the thick of the action when the Gallic Wars broke out.
+In fact, it was involved in pretty much every war Caesar declared upon his enemies.
+It was the composure and bravery of the soldiers of the 10th Equestris Legion that brought about the defeat of the Helvetii tribes.
+Because of victories on this front, the Romans were able to blockade any Helvetii moving into contemporary western France.

 6. Legio XII Fulminata

-Legio duodecima Fulminata or simply the ‘Thunderbolt Twelfth Legion’ was a famous legion from the days of Imperial Rome.
-I was also known by the cognomens Paterna, Antiqua, Certa Constans and Galliena.
-The legion was enlisted by Caesar in 58 BC with his sights set on scoring a thumping victory in the Gallic wars.
-The Fulminata legion fought in the war for Caesar till 49 BC.
-Immediately next came another war Caesar declared on Triumvir and Pompey around January, 49 BC.
-The Fulminata legion was actively engaged in the full-scale invasion of Italy, and also in the Battle of Pharsalus on August 9, 48 BC.
+The Fulminata Legion fought in the war for Caesar till 49 BC.
+Immediately next came another war that Caesar declared on Triumvir and Pompey around January, 49 BC.
+It was actively engaged in the full-scale invasion of Italy, and also in the Battle of Pharsalus on August 9, 48 BC.

-The Twelfth Fulminata had a thunderbold as its emblem.
-Once the majority of conflicts were over and the legion had helped Caesar achieve an all-around victory in grabbing power of the Imperial Rome, the legionnaires were pensioned off and given lands in the neighborhood of Parma.
-Though the legion must have been levied again sometimes later as this unit has been documented to have been guarding the crossing of Euphrates river as later as the beginning of 5th century.
+The 12th Fulminata had a thunderbolt as its emblem.
+Once the majority of conflicts were over and the legion had helped Caesar achieve an all-round victory in grabbing power over imperial Rome, the legionaries were pensioned off and given lands in Parma.
+However, the legion must have been levied again sometimes later as this unit has been documented as guarding the crossing of the Euphrates River as late as the beginning of the fifth century.

 5. Legio III Cyrenaica

-Cyrenaica legion was active in different shape and size from its formation in 31 BC all the way up to the early years of 5th century.
-From the Battle of Actium in 31 BC to one of the many Jewish Revolts during 132 – 136 AD, the Cyrenaica legion had an influential presence in major incidents of ancient Roman history.
-The reason behind its cognomen isn’t exactly known, but many believe it took the name ‘Cyrenaica’ to signify its origin in Cyrene (Present day Libya).
+The Cyrenaica Legion was active in different shapes and sizes from its formation in 31 BC all the way up to the early years of the fifth century.
+From the Battle of Actium in 31 BC to one of the many Jewish revolts between 132 and 136 AD, the Cyrenaica Legion had an influential presence during many major events in ancient Roman history.
+The reason behind its cognomen isn’t exactly known, but many believe it took the name “Cyrenaica” to signify its origin in Cyrene (present-day Libya).
 The name could also have been given to mark some of its notable achievements in that region.

 3. Hispana Triumphalis Legion